Firestore Golang Timestamps & Merging

 NOTE It’s good practice to include

-tags too but these are omitted here for succinctness
+descriptiontags too but these are omitted here for succinctness

 This approach provides some Golang syntactic sugar for working with Firestore documents.
 Conceptually, I think (!?), it’s good to consider Firestore documents as JSON documents.
 This model also helps explain some of what follows.

-indicates that the Golang field (Firestore document property) should be replaced by the service’s timestamp when the document is created.
+The tag serverTimestamp indicates that the Golang field (Firestore document property) should be replaced by the service’s timestamp when the document is created.

 Let’s test that: